ireneweng/file-converter-cli/README.md

 For example: `json_to_yaml`

 ### User-Defined Plugins
-Without modifying the main program, a user can add their conversion module to `/plugins` or their own directory inside the main package.
+Without modifying the main program, a user can add their conversion module to `/plugins` or their own package.

 To run the program with a custom function:\
 `> ./convert {input file} {output file} --plugin {module name}.{function name}`